-Every year, Azusa Pacific University holds six commencement ceremonies: winter, spring, and summer – undergraduate, and graduate and adult.
-A mass of students, all donning the same black cap and gown, walk single-file through a rehearsed ritual.
+Every year, Azusa Pacific University holds six commencement ceremonies: undergraduate, and graduate and adult; in winter, spring, and summer.
+A mass of students, donning identical black caps and gowns, walk single-file through a rehearsed ritual.
 Despite the occasion’s uniformity, graduation represents a deeply personal accomplishment for each individual crossing that stage.

 For some, graduation exemplifies this unique journey and showcases the graduate’s individuality.
 Forney became the first grandchild in her family to graduate college.
 Her shoe selection honors the connection she shared with her grandmother, who passed away just weeks ahead of commencement.
 As Forney crossed the stage into the next chapter of life, the red high heels signified her exciting future, while remembering her cherished past.

 For the Master of Fine Arts (MFA) graduates, shoes also represent a special bond.
 All 15 wore black Converse high tops for commencement.
 William Catling, MFA, chair and professor of the Department of Art and Design, began the tradition of collectively honoring the MFA graduates with shoes five years ago.

 “As a symbolic reminder of our investment and prayers for a successful journey, we provide our MFA graduates a pair of Converse shoes, signed by each MFA faculty member, to take with them as they leave APU and enter the professional art field,” said Catling.